Anisotropy effects on heavy quark dynamics in Gribov modified gluon plasma: FORMALISM: HEAVY QUARK DRAG AND DIFFUSION IN HOT QCD MEDIUM

 \section{FORMALISM: HEAVY QUARK DRAG AND DIFFUSION IN HOT QCD MEDIUM}

 The motion of the $\mathrm{HQs}$ embedded in a thermal medium can be described through the well-known Fokker-Planck equation described as~\cite{Svetitsky:1987gq}

-Here, $\mathfrak{f}_{\mathrm{HQ}}$ represents the momentum distribution of $\mathrm{HQs}$ in the thermal medium and $\mathcal{A}_{i}(\bm{p})$, $\mathcal{B}_{i j}(\bm{p})$ denotes the drag and diffusion coefficients of the $\mathrm{HQ}$ respectively.
+Here, $\mathfrak{f}_{\mathrm{HQ}}$ represents the momentum distribution of $\mathrm{HQs}$ in the thermal medium and $\mathcal{A}_{i}(\bm{p})$, $\mathcal{B}_{i j}(\bm{p})$ denote the drag and diffusion coefficients of the $\mathrm{HQ}$ respectively.
 We can derive the Fokker-Planck equation from the master Boltzmann equation by applying the Landau approximation.
 This approximation assumes that the scatterings between the partons in the medium can be considered soft, i.e., the rate of collisions which changes the momentum of the $\mathrm{HQ}$ from $\bm{p}$ to $(\bm{p}-\bm{k})$ falls off rapidly with the $\left|\bm{k}\right|$.
-In the following section, we discuss the collisional processes in isotropic and anisotropic media and later consider the radiative processes in separate subsections for convenience.
+The validity of the Fokker-Planck/Langevin description, therefore, relies on the dominance of multiple soft scatterings and remains within the usual diffusion approximation.
+In the following section, we discuss collisional processes in isotropic and anisotropic media, and later consider radiative processes in separate subsections for convenience.